JamesHarrison/otdrs/README.md

 * EXFO MaxTester and FTBx OTDRs
 * EXFO iOLM files exported to SOR from EXFO FastReporter3

+## Interpretation

+To actually interpet any of this data correctly you are going to need to read SR-4731, which can be found [here](https://telecom-info.telcordia.com/site-cgi/ido/docs.cgi?ID=SEARCH&DOCUMENT=SR-4731&) for around $750.

+This parser makes no attempt to correctly interpret the resulting data from the SOR file format, merely to make it accessible.

 ## License

 otdrs - a SOR file parsing tool